-There is no cure for cystic fibrosis and it is life shortening however improvements in modern CF care have led to great increases in life expectancy.
+There is no cure for CF but improvements in modern CF care have led to great increases in life expectancy.
 It's important that children with CF follow their treatment plan to ensure their best possible health.

-Further detail about cystic fibrosis can be found in the factsheets for schools on the Cystic Fibrosis Trust website at www.cysticfibrosis.org.uk/school
+Further detail about CF can be found in the factsheets for schools on the Cystic Fibrosis Trust website at cysticfibrosis.org.uk/school